fnfgo/Indie-Cross-Public/README.md

 This spins up a Node.js httpd which serves the files in your directory as static files accessible from http://localhost:8080

+Go to your web browser, paste in http://localhost:8080 into your search bar, press enter, and enjoy playing Indie Cross.
+And also once your done, press CTRL+C to close the web server.

 Note that if you get an error: http-server is not recognized as a command or external command or if the same thing happens with npm, do the following. add
 ```